MaximoRose/QA_AnalyseResTypeForm/README.md

 >
 > yfig.plot_mbr_camembert(qtitle = firstquestion_title, list_labels = firstquestion_labels, list_dtfs = firstquestion_responses)

+It corresponds to the first two blocks of my OpportuniteGP.ipynb file.
+You can use my file and just replace the form ID and the question ID.

 ### Use the right function for the right type of questions.